-Instructors: Riley, Enanoria Current Topics in Vaccinology: Read Less [-] PB HLTH 281 Public Health and Spirituality 2 Units Terms offered: Spring 2020, Spring 2019, Fall 2018 This course presents a brief introduction to the emerging field of spirituality and health.
+Instructors: Smith, C, Casey, Midekisa, Sturrock Formerly known as: Public Health W272B Applied GIS for Public Health Practice: Read Less [-] PB HLTH 281 Public Health and Spirituality 2 Units Terms offered: Spring 2020, Spring 2019, Fall 2018 This course presents a brief introduction to the emerging field of spirituality and health.
 We examine scholarly and scientific views of links between spirituality, religion, and health.
 Topics include highlights and overviews of the rapidly emerging scientific evidence base, public health relevance, collaborations with faith-based organizations, and other practical applications.
 Public Health and Spirituality: Read More [+] Rules & Requirements Prerequisites: Completion or concurrent enrollment in at least one other course in public health, or consent of instructor Hours & Format Fall and/or spring: 10 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Instructor: Oman Public Health and Spirituality: Read Less [-] PB HLTH 285A Public Health Injury Prevention and Control 2 Units Terms offered: Fall 2019, Fall 2018, Fall 2017 Injuries are a major and often neglected health problem with substantial human and economic costs.
+Instructor: Oman Public Health and Spirituality: Read Less [-] PB HLTH 285A Public Health Injury Prevention and Control 2 Units Terms offered: Fall 2020, Fall 2019, Fall 2018 Injuries are a major and often neglected health problem with substantial human and economic costs.
 Injuries are the leading cause of death from the first year of life to age 45, and the leading cause of lost potential years of life.
 This course provides an historical and conceptual framework within which to consider injuries (both intentional and unintentional) as social, and public health problems.
 Through review of epidemiology and intervention studies, course work will consider the causes and consequences of traumatic injury within developmental, social and economic contexts.
 Particular emphasis is placed on alternative strategies for injury prevention and on the relative benefits of intervention at different levels.
 Public Health Injury Prevention and Control: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.